8 times Liverpool boss Jurgen Klopp was the nicest bloke in the world

 As well as being one of the best managers in the world, Liverpool‘s Jurgen Klopp is also one of football’s genuine good guys.

-We’ve taken a look back at seven times the manager has shown his class off the pitch.
+We’ve taken a look back at eight times the manager has shown his class off the pitch.

 After a young Liverpool fan wrote to the manager about the stress and anxiety he had over starting secondary school, Klopp took time out to send him a letter with some advice.

 “Hello Lewis, can I start by telling you a secret?” the letter read.

 “I get nervous.
 To be totally honest, I would be worried if I did not get nervous because when it happens it gives me the chance to turn that energy into something positive.

 “I know it might be strange for a boy of your age to think that the Liverpool manager can feel the way that you do but I do.